Bondzio/dualsystems/README.md

 ## Requirements

-The project was developed using the Eclipse IDE.
+The project was developed using the Eclipse IDE with the JBoss Tools plugin installed.
 The project requires WildFly 11 and PostgreSQL.
 You need to define a JDBC data source with the JNDI name java:/PostgresDS on the WildFly instance the app will run on.

 ## How to run